IMF tells Europe deliver on Irish bailout, cuts growth forecast

 Euro zone leaders agreed at their summit in June to look at improving Ireland's bank rescue, a commitment that has pushed Irish bond yields down sharply and allowed Dublin to raise long-term debt for the first time since it secured the EU/IMF bailout almost two years ago.

-Ireland wants the terms tied to 31 billion euros (24.7 billion pounds) of IOUs pumped into two failed banks eased and Europe's rescue funds to take over its stakes in other lenders, something the IMF said was needed to put the rescue programme "on a clear path to successful completion".
+Ireland wants the terms tied to 31 billion euros ($39.7 billion)of IOUs pumped into two failed banks eased and Europe's rescue funds to take over its stakes in other lenders, something the IMF said was needed to put the rescue program "on a clear path to successful completion".

 "When implemented, recent European commitments could decisively improve program prospects...
 Success hinges on external economic recovery and more European support," the IMF said in its latest report on Ireland's bailout progress.